 Competitive swimmers looking to be more explosive and powerful have a chance to attend this ideal swim camp.
 We will be offering two different camps over two days:

 High Performance Butterfly & Breaststroke Camp – Swimmers 11 & Under

 Speed and Power Racing Camp – Swimmers 12 & Over

-This camp will be led by Olympian Scott Weltz!
-Scott is an exceptional teacher with talent for explaining and demonstrating the technique required for fast racing!
+This camp will be led by Olympian Scott Weltz and Tucker Dupree!
+Scott and Tucker are exceptional teachers with talent for explaining and demonstrating the technique required for fast racing!
 Scroll down for more details on the curriculum!

 11 & Under: